ChrisChrisLoLo/keezyboost40/firmware/README.md

 I now have a hex file for QMK.
 The screen works with this hex.
 For the most up to date firmware/source code, check out my local fork of QMK [here](https://github.com/ChrisChrisLoLo/qmk_firmware/tree/keezyboost40_2/keyboards/sporewoh/keezyboost40)

+You can find the general layout of the QMK firmware here: https://github.com/ChrisChrisLoLo/TypeBeastXDPlus

 I may get to putting a QMK VIA(L) hex file here once the folks at QMK engineer a way to get VIA(L) working with the RP2040.